 Wrigley Field is over a century old and is considered sacred ground by baseball fans.
 It has been the home of Chicago Cubs since 1916.
 It has been renovated thrice since being opened in 1914.
 It currently holds a capacity of 41,649 people.
 It is the second-largest Major League venue still in use and boasts of unique features that you are unlikely to see on other modern stadiums.
 Its walls are covered with ivy and also has a hand-turned scoreboard.

 This monumental stadium has been used to host several events and sports.
 For example, the Chicago Bears of the National Football League hosted its home matches on this venue from 1927 to 1970 before moving to Soldier Field, where they occupy to date.
-The filed is also known for hosting some of history’s most electrifying concerts.
+The field is also known for hosting some of history’s most electrifying concerts.

 Madison Square Garden, New York